ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/Final Project Part III.md

 Changes made since completion of part II: <br>

 ## Add menu bar
-On the top of the website, I add a menu bar with the titles of each major section.
+As the suggestions from classmates, on the top of the website, I add a menu bar with the titles of each major section.
 This bar gives the audience a clearer idea of the structure and allows readers to effortlessly go back and forth between sections. <br>
 ![Add menu bar](https://user-images.githubusercontent.com/107164906/221988156-7c4fcebf-644d-4261-bb31-8c075520da80.png)
  <br>